Sunda Wiwitan

-The followers of this belief system can be found in some villages in western Java, such as Kanekes, Lebak, Banten; Ciptagelar Kasepuhan Banten Kidul, Cisolok, Sukabumi; Kampung Naga; and Cigugur, Kuningan Regency.
-In Carita Parahyangan this faith is called Jatisunda.
+The followers of this belief system can be found in some villages in western Java, such as Kanekes, Lebak, Banten; Ciptagelar of Kasepuhan Banten Kidul, Cisolok, Sukabumi; Kampung Naga; and Cigugur, Kuningan Regency.
+In book of Carita Parahyangan this faith is called "Jatisunda".
 Its practitioners assert that Sunda Wiwitan has been part of their way of life since ancient times, before the arrival of Hinduism and Islam.

-The sacred book of Sunda Wiwitan is called Sanghyang Siksa Kandang Karesian, it is a didactic text of religious and moral guidance, rules and lessons.
-The text is identified as Kropak 630 by National Library of Indonesia.
-According to a kokolot (elder) of Cikeusik village, the people of Kanekes are not adherents to Hindu or Buddhist faiths; they follow an animistic system of belief that venerates and worships the spirits of ancestors.
-However, over the course of time Sunda Wiwitan has been influenced by and incorporated Hindu, and to some extent, Islamic elements.
+The sacred book of Sunda Wiwitan is called Sanghyang Siksa Kandang Karesian.
+It is a didactic text of religious and moral guidance, rules, and lessons.
+The text is identified as Kropak 630 by the National Library of Indonesia.
+According to the kokolot (elder) of Cikeusik village, Kanekes people are not adherents to Hindu or Buddhist faiths; they follow an animistic system of belief that venerates and worships the spirits of ancestors.
+However, over the course of time, Sunda Wiwitan has been influenced by and incorporated Hindu and, to some extent, Islamic elements.